-As we mentioned in Section~\ref{sec-avefid}, the Lindblad solution (the mean path) only does its best at maximizing the average fidelity over all possible noise realizations, as shown in Eq.~\eqref{eq-fidelave}.
-Also, as mentioned, maximizing the average fidelity does not necessarily guarantee a high chance in reaching the target state.
-Therefore, we instead propose the use of the most-likely path, a solution of Eqs.~\eqref{eq-diffeq}, which maximizes the noise-path probability density function given the fixed boundary states.
-The solution includes a control function $\bm u^*_t$ that could potentially maximize the chance to reach the target state.
+As we mentioned in Section~\ref{sec-avefid}, the Lindblad (mean path) approach does maximise the average fidelity over all possible noise realizations, as shown in Eq.~\eqref{eq-fidelave}.
+Also, as mentioned, maximising the average fidelity does not necessarily guarantee a high chance in reaching the target state.
+Therefore, we instead propose the use of the most-likely path, a solution of Eqs.~\eqref{eq-diffeq}, which maximises the noise-path probability density function given the fixed boundary states.
+The solution includes a control function $\bm u^*_t$ that could potentially maximise the chance to reach the target state.

 In order to benchmark this new approach against the conventional mean-path one, e.g., in a numerical simulation, we therefore need to define a new quality metric that is closely related to the likelihood of noise.
-We propose a measure called \emph{success rate}, defined as a percentage ratio of unravelled noisy trajectories (as results of a particular control function) whose final states are close to the target state within some \emph{infidelity tolerance} (IT), denoted by $\delta$.
+We propose a measure called \textit{success rate}, defined as a percentage ratio of unravelled noisy trajectories (as results of a particular control function) whose final states are close to the target state within some \textit{infidelity tolerance} (IT), denoted by $\delta$.
 That is, given a choice of quantum control, the success rate is computed from \be s (\delta) := \frac{N_\delta[ {\cal F}({\bm q}_T, {\bm q}_F) \ge (1- \delta)]}{N_{\rm tot}} \, \%, \ee where $N_\delta[\cal C]$ is the number of noise realizations that satisfy the condition $\cal C$, and $N_{\rm tot}$ is the total number of noise realizations considered.
 The success rate thus reflects how much the ensemble of noisy final states concentrates around the desired target state.
 In other words, a high success rate indicates a high chance that the actual (but unknown) final state could reach the target state.